Alaska SEED Steering Committee | Subcommittees

 development system trends, research, and policy.

-- Synthesizes available information, trends, research, and policy around issues critical to professional development and
+- Synthesizes available information, trends, research, and policy around issues critical to professional development and professional development systems.

 Trainer and Training Approval System Subcommittee

 - Assists with the development of the Trainer/Training Approval System to standardize and improve the quality of trainers

 and training available to early childhood and school-age educators.

 - Developed the CKC.
 Assists with public presentations on CKC.
 Promotes and seeks endorsements.

 - Updates the CKC as needed.

 - Develops and maintains well-defined processes and protocols to support the Alaska SEED Steering Committee decision-making.